 - Established the Southville school of dance (subsequently sold to Bristol School of Dance)

-Sophie Stevens – Jazz, Modern & Street Dance
+Sophie Stevens – Jazz, Modern, Acrobatic Arts & Street Dance

 Sophie joined the Katharine Mitchell School of Dance at 3 years old!
 During her years as a pupil, she performed at the Northcott Theatre in a production of Mother Goose, with Boy Blue Entertainment in Pied Piper and with the English Youth Ballet at the Torquay Princess Theatre in Giselle.

 She made her first professional dancing debut in Starstruck at Babbacombe Theatre in 2016 and then went on to complete her 3-year dance degree at the renowned London Studio Centre, where she was able to expand her knowledge and love for commercial dance and fitness.

 In 2018 she travelled to Los Angeles for intensive training at the Millennium Dance Complex and finished her final year at LSC in 2019 on tour with the Jazz Company.
 Since finishing her studies, she has worked with music and movement with the BBC, future work with agency Skin London, and had several modelling opportunities.